MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/grant-admin-consent.md

 ## Grant admin consent for application permissions using Microsoft Graph PowerShell

+In this section, you grant application permissions to your enterprise application.
+Application permissions are permissions your application needs to access a resource API.
+The permissions are defined by the resource API and granted to your enterprise application, which is the principal application.
+After you've granted your application access to the resource API, it runs as a background service or daemon without a signed-in user.
+Application permissions are also known as app roles.

-In the following example, you grant the Microsoft Graph enterprise application (the principal of ID `b0d9b9e3-0ecf-4bfd-8dab-9273dd055a94`) an app role (application permission) of ID `df021288-bdef-4463-88db-98f22de89214` that's exposed by a resource enterprise application of ID `7ea9e944-71ce-443d-811c-71e8047b557a`.
+In this section, you grant the Microsoft Graph application (the principal of ID `b0d9b9e3-0ecf-4bfd-8dab-9273dd055a94`) an app role (application permission) of ID `df021288-bdef-4463-88db-98f22de89214` that's exposed by a resource API of ID `7ea9e944-71ce-443d-811c-71e8047b557a`.

 1. Connect to Microsoft Graph PowerShell and sign in as a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).